 In truth, there are very few “pure” decorating styles.
 Most styles are a blend of several different eras and periods of styles.
 Design styles are usually birthed when designers (or even homemakers) take the best of certain periods or fashions and incorporate these elements into homes.

 What is currently considered the traditional style really grew out the early country styles and most of the country styles today are considered traditional.
 New decorating styles have also developed due to a mixing of styles.
-For example, the transitional style is simple a balanced blend of contemporary and traditionally styled furnishings and decor.
+For example, the transitional style is simply a balanced blend of contemporary and traditionally styled furnishings and decor.
 Though the founders of the eclectic style liked to think of themselves as followers of none, today’s eclectic style can also be considered a mesh or blend of many different styles to create a look unique to a particular home dweller.

 Too many colors can detract and make each piece in your room feel like it stands alone.
-One of my college professors constantly reminded us to “spread the wealth” when it came to color, meaning that one should repeat the same colors throughout the space to bring items (and the room) together.
+A good mantra to remember about color is to “spread the wealth,” meaning that one should repeat the same colors throughout the space to bring items (and the room) together.
 By being selective with a few colors you like, the rooms throughout the house will feel unified, no matter the variation in decoration.

 A shape or motif used throughout the space can bring a room together and keep decor from appearing scattered.
 This helps to unify the varying styles of decor.
 Another way to bring consistency to the style is to pick up on the lines of a sofa or favorite chair and repeat that curve or line throughout the space.

 If you have an assorted decor collection or a piece of furniture that just doesn’t look like the rest of your stuff, don’t try to hide it.
 Draw attention to it by using it as the focal point of your space and building the rest of the room around it.
-This is a great way to turn something that normally wouldn’t fit or match into the “wow” factor.
+This is a great way to turn something that normally wouldn’t fit or match into the “wow” factor of the entire space.

-Blend several unique pieces with the ambiguity of big box store, or stock, furniture and decor.
-Consider solid colors or finishes with a clean, everyday look – something that won’t compete with your other furnishings or decor.
+Blend several unique pieces with the ambiguity of items from a big box store or just more basic options.
+Consider solid colors or finishes with a clean, everyday look.
+This way the basic furniture won’t compete with your more stylized furnishings or decor.

-The theme doesn't need to be over the top, like a room filled with duck decor or creating a china doll emporium, but choosing a certain theme or look such as coastal or mountain lodge can really bring a room's elements together.
+The theme doesn't need to be over the top, like a room filled with duck decor or creating a china doll emporium.
+Choosing a certain theme or look such as coastal or mountain lodge can really bring a room's elements together.
 This works especially well in a kid's room, where as long as the decor fits with the theme, any style will do.